pavel-georgiev/skopos-jenkins-sample/README.md

  * Open the Jenkins UI and Skopos' UI and verify that Skopos runs a deploy (you will see the version change to whatever you set in the step above) and that the Jenkins job succeeds.

-Login to your Skopos interface and verify that